 Step 9.
 If monitoring is required while spraying, set measuring point within measuring area (7), away from the substrate because of flow perturbation phenomena as the spray hits the substrate.
-Could be validated by spraying without the substrate and compare the measurement with the substrate.

 Step 10.
-Turn ON the alignment switch and position the 2 red dots perpendicular to the plume direction, in the middle of the plume.
+Turn the alignment switch and position the 2 red dots perpendicular to the plume direction, in the middle of the plume.